-Ctrl then click the columns you wish to add.
+Ctrl (for Windows) then click the columns you wish to add.
 This works when selecting columns from either the schema browser or the preview table.

 Note: After adding a column, you might see some schemas, tables, or columns become disabled in the schema browser when you try to add another column.
 This means the currently selected columns aren’t connected to those disabled items.
 You may need to update your data source’s foreign keys to connect the tables or add another Query to query and merge additional columns.